chadly/chadly.net/readme.md

 grunt dev
 ```

 This will spin up a server running at `localhost:8080`.
+The preview server uses `dev.json` for configuration.

 ##How to Build